Diffusion and operator entanglement spreading: Conclusions

-\paragraph*{Conclusions.---} We have shown that in integrable systems the growth of the $OSEE$ of some simple operators exhibits a logarithmic increase.
+We have shown that in integrable systems the growth of the $OSEE$ of some simple operators exhibits a logarithmic increase.
 Our work opens several research avenues.
 First, it would important to derive {\it ab initio} the behavior in~\eqref{eq:bound}, at least in the rule $54$ chain, for instance, by using the recent developments in Ref.~\onlinecite{klobas-2020,klobas-2020a}.
-It is also important to understand the $OSEE$ for more complicated, i.e., higher-rank operators, and for higher-spin chains.
+It is also important to understand the $OSEE$ for more complicated operators and systems.
 Our data for non-integrable systems do not allow to reach a conclusion on the behavior of the $OSEE$ in generic systems, although they are compatible with Ref.~\onlinecite{muth-2011}.
-It is of fundamental importance to clarify this issue, and especially the role of energy conservation.
-Finally, the bound~\eqref{eq:bound} does not contain information on the structure of the Schmidt decomposition of ${\mathcal O}(t)$.
-An important consequence is that the argument leading to~\eqref{eq:bound} gives that $S_\mathrm{max}$ is the same for all the R\'enyi entropies $S^{(\alpha)}$.
-However, we numerically checked that although $S^{(\alpha)}$ exhibit logarithmic growth, the prefactor is small than $1/2$, i.e., the bound~\eqref{eq:bound} is not saturated.
-It would be interesting to clarify this issue by performing a thorough study of the R\'enyi entropies and of the operator entanglement spectrum.
-Finally, it would be interesting to clarify the relationship between the presence of anomalous transport, for instance superdiffusion~\cite{dupont-2020,jacopo-1}, and the growth of the $OSEE$.
+It is of fundamental importance to clarify this issue.
+Finally, the argument leading to~\eqref{eq:bound} gives that $S_\mathrm{max}$ is the same for all the R\'enyi entropies $S^{(\alpha)}$.
+However, we numerically checked that although $S^{(\alpha)}$ exhibit logarithmic growth, the prefactor is smaller than $1/2$ and it depends on $\alpha$.
+It would be interesting to clarify this issue by studying the R\'enyi entropies.
+Finally, it would be interesting to clarify the relationship between $OSEE$ and anomalous transport, for instance superdiffusion~\cite{gopala-2019,dupont-2020,jacopo-1}.

-\paragraph*{Acknowledgments.--} I am grateful to Jerome Dubail and Marko Medenjak for introducing me to the problem of operator entanglement and to the Bobenko chain, and for several important discussions.
-I would also like to thank Maurizio Fagotti and Bruno Bertini for several discussions.
-I acknowledge support from the European Research Council under ERC Advanced grant 743032 DYNAMINT.